About the Program

 NOTICE: the Biochemistry and Molecular Biology program has officially merged with the Biochemistry program at Rutgers.
 New students, see the Biochemistry website for program requirements.

-As of June 29, 2012, the Biochemistry and Molecular Biology program at the GSBS-RWJMS is officially merged with the Rutgers Biochemistry program.
+As of June 29, 2012, the Biochemistry and Molecular Biology program at the GSBS-RWJMS is officially merged with the GSNB Biochemistry program.
 The new program will retain the designation of "Biochemistry."
 This comes with some slight changes in the program requirements, but these ONLY APPLY TO STUDENTS ENTERING THE PROGRAM IN 2012 AND BEYOND.

 Current Biochemistry and Molecular Biology students are still subject to the program requirements on these pages.
 New students should see the current Biochemistry website for program requirements.